Tmogvi: In tradition, art and literature

-According to oral Armenian tradition collected by a scientific expedition, the castle once belonged to an Armenian Duke, who successfully repelled the attempts of invaders to storm the castle.
+According to an Armenian oral tradition recorded during a scientific expedition, the castle once belonged to an Armenian duke, who successfully repelled the attempts of invaders to storm the castle.
 But a Persian shah seduced his wife and took the castle by cunning.
-After poisoning her husband and making his army drunk, the Duke's wife opened the castle gates for the enemy.
+After poisoning her husband and making his army drunk, the duke's wife opened the castle gates for the enemy.
 After taking the castle the Persians perpetrated a brutal reprisal against its defenders and residents of nearby villages.